ansible/ansible/docs/docsite/rst/dev_guide/developing_modules_best_practices.rst

 * Avoid creating caches.
 Ansible is designed without a central server or authority, so you cannot guarantee it will not run with different permissions, options or locations.
 If you need a central authority, have it on top of Ansible (for example, using bastion/cm/ci server or tower); do not try to build it into modules.

+* Handle exceptions (bugs) gracefully
+    * Give out a useful message on what you were doing and add exception messages to that.
+    * Avoid catchall exceptions, they are not very useful unless the underlying API gives very good error messages pertaining the attempted action.

 Scoping your module(s)
 ```````````````````````